If a pressure sore injury has set you back, we'll help you move forward

 In many cases, an underlying health condition makes movement difficult or requires extensive bed rest.
 The NHS estimates around 1 in 20 people admitted to hospital with a sudden illness will develop a pressure sore.

-Discovering who is legally responsible for a pressure sore?
+Who is legally responsible for my pressure sore?

 The pain and inflammation from these sores can restrict the ability to walk or move and often take a long time to heal.